 All except for this bugger, whose cockle doodle doo's in the morning....
-I not complaining, its great to hear the sounds of the countryside then the constant rumble from the M5 and all the local delivery lorries driving past the yard in Oldbury.
+I'm not complaining, it's great to hear the sounds of the countryside then the constant rumble from the M5 and all the local delivery lorries driving past the yard in Oldbury.

 A local chap came down to the farm with his classic Scammell Highwayman in its original livery, that used to be based in Sheffield.

 Now I have taken the Micky out of Scania's and I will state I don't like them, well the modern shape of them, but this shape I do like an so duz Phil.
 So seeing this was a jaw dropper...
 I love it!

 What a beast!
 A Peterbilt with a Cummins engine.

 an what a paint job, clearer pictures below......

 Stephen was very busy dragging one of the two guest plowing engines off the low loader, more about the engines later.

 Richard had brought with him a patio heater... a ruddy good one.
 Chatting with Richard is Phill Parker.
 Steve Knight joined in the discussion that was about the heater.
 It runs on waste oil and Steve explained that it works on the same principle of the V1 flying bomb engine....
 FACT!

 Thanks to Rachel Knight and Kate Seabridge for nipping out to the chip shop, having mine next to Thunderstruck Competition puller.